 1) Commit to cut total greenhouse gas emissions by at least 50% by 2030: Achieved.

-In April 2021, President Biden set a new national goal to reduce emissions by 50% to 52% from 2005 levels by 2030, formalizing it in an updated nationally determined contribution (NDC) under the Paris Agreement.
+In April 2021, Biden set a new national goal to reduce emissions by 50% to 52% from 2005 levels by 2030, formalizing it in an updated nationally determined contribution (NDC) under the Paris Agreement.
 Achieving this goal will be a challenge, but it remains within reach thanks to progress made in 2022 (see #2).

 2) Pass a major climate-smart economic stimulus package after COVID-19: Achieved.